 As mentioned above, double checking your PCN is always a good idea, but there may be another reason too.
 There are parking ticket scams around that you may fall victim too.

-Unfortunately, there are some scams going around to try and trick motorists into paying for a ticket that they never actually received, so it’s important to stay vigilant when it comes to paying for a parking ticket.
+Unfortunately, there are some parking ticket scams going around to try and trick motorists into paying for a ticket that they never actually received, so it’s important to stay vigilant when it comes to paying for a parking ticket.

 However, there are normally obvious signs that they’re fake.
 Look out for things like: